estasz/GNN-QGNN-FraudDetection/README.md

 **QGNN Model**

-* Uses a hybrid quantum-classical approach, incorporating an SGConv layer for initial feature extraction, followed by ReLU activation.
+* This model uses a hybrid quantum-classical approach, starting with an SGConv layer for feature extraction, followed by ReLU activation.
-* Quantum computation is performed with a single-qubit quantum layer, consisting of RX and RY gates, followed by pooling and a fully connected layer.
+* A single-qubit quantum layer is used, implementing RX and RY gates, followed by pooling and a fully connected layer.
-* Training uses gradient-based updates with the parameter shift rule, ensuring proper backpropagation through the quantum circuit.
-* Trained for 200 epochs, optimized using Adam with binary cross-entropy loss (BCELoss), with a learning rate of 0.01.
+* The model is trained for 200 epochs, optimized using Adam, with BCELoss (or FocalLoss) as the loss function, and a learning rate of 0.01.

 <a name="top"></a>
 <div align="center">